tdhock/compare-paper/reproduce_chess/readme.md

 R CMD BATCH -1_data.RData CV_polydot.R

-This will generate a object in the form, where the AUC value in this object contains the test AUC and FINAL_AUC$ROC contains the ROC curve
+This will generate a object in the form below, where the AUC value in this object contains the test AUC and FINAL_AUC$ROC contains the ROC curve. kern.params contains the optimal hyperparameters.

 1_data.RData_polydot_AUC_aftrs